-There are relatively few gemstones that occur in dark brown or black.
-There is black diamond, onyx and black tourmaline; and you sometimes see dark brown tourmaline, scapolite and agate.
+There are relatively few gemstones that occur in dark-brown or black.
+Gemstones that occur in these colors include black diamond, onyx and black tourmaline.
+Also, sometimes, dark-brown tourmaline, scapolite and agate can be found.
 It is a fairly rare and distinctive color.

-Smoky quartz is a type of macrocrystalline quartz or silicon dioxide, the part of the quartz family that includes amethyst, citrine and rose quartz.
-This type of quartz is made up of large crystals which can be distinguished by the naked eye.
+Smoky quartz is a type of macrocrystalline quartz (silicon dioxide), the branch of the quartz family that includes amethyst, citrine and rose quartz.
+This type of quartz is made up of crystals that are large enough to be discerned by the naked eye.
 Macrocrystalline quartz is mainly transparent to translucent, with a vitreous luster.

-The color of smoky quartz varies from brown to smoky gray to black.
+The color of smoky quartz varies.
+It can be brown, smoky-gray or black.
 The characteristic color of smoky quartz occurs when rock crystal quartz is exposed to natural radiation from radioactive elements over long periods of time.
-The process by which the color change occurs is not entirely understood, although it is known that exposure of transparent quartz to radiation can alter the oxidation states of impurities in the quartz structure.
+The process by which the color change occurs is not entirely understood, though it is known that when transparent quartz is exposed to radiation, the oxidation states of impurities within the quartz structure can be altered.

 Smoky quartz comes from many sources around the world.
-A few of the more noteworthy locations include Brazil, the worlds largest supplier; the Pikes Peak area of Colorado, USA, where it is associated with green amazonite; and the Swiss Alps, which has produced many tons of fine specimens.
+A few of the more noteworthy locations include Brazil, the world's largest supplier; the Pikes Peak area of Colorado, USA, where it is associated with green amazonite; and the Swiss Alps, where many tons of fine specimens have been mined.

 The popularity of smoky quartz rises and falls with fashion.
 Recently it has been very popular as a gemstone for its earthy tone and tribal look.
-Because it is quite inexpensive and easily found in large sizes, it is popular for pendants.
-It can sometimes be found cut in innovative faceted cuts, as well as in cabochons and carvings.
-Historically, smoky quartz was the material for the crystal balls used by fortune tellers; and some of the mystique of this distinctive quartz seems to persist to this day.
+Since it is quite inexpensive and easily found in large sizes, it is popular for use as pendants.
+It can sometimes be found fashioned into innovative faceted cuts, as well as in cabochons and carvings.
+Throughout history, smoky quartz was the material used for the crystal balls of fortune tellers; and some of the mystique of this distinctive quartz seems to persist to this day.

 - First Published: October-22-2008